melfm/notes/docs/machine_learning/probability.md

 	- then Y tends to be below its expected value
 - If X,Y are independent, $Conv(X,Y)=0$

 ### Covariance Matrix, $\Sigma$
 - Defines variational relationship between each pair of random variables
 	- $\Sigma_{i,j} = Conv(X_i, X_j)$
 - Generalization of variance, diagonal elements represent variance of each random variable
 	- $Conv(X_i,X_i)=Var(X_i)$
 - Covariance matrix is symmetric, positive semi-definite

+### Correlation
+- Normalize the contribution of each variable in order to measure only how much the variables are related, rather than being affected by the scale of the separate variables

 ### Joint probability
 - Probability mass function can act on many variables at the same time